stem-iaa/worm/guides/getting_started/MentorGettingStarted.md

 ### Connecting to virtual machines

-During this class, students will be completing their assignments on a virtual machine.
+During this class, students will be completing their assignments on a Ubuntu virtual machine.
 You may wish to connect to a student's virtual machine to help them with an assignment.
 To connect to a VM, navigate to your profile and then click on the profile of the student whose VM you wish to connect to.
 Then, connect via the button under their student info card.

 ### Viewing cohort information